qmk/qmk_firmware/keyboards/mechwild/mercutio/keymaps/jonavin/readme.md

   - shutdown oled when powered down to prevent OLED from showing Mercutio all the time
   - add WPM indicator when wpm is > 20 wpm
   - add double tap of Left Shift to toggle Caps Lock
+  - add WinLock feature with FN + Win; display WL on OLED when enabled

   - FN layer has encoder selectable key codes and displayed on OLED